Flights to Toronto for 2020

 Here’s a handy guide to making the experience run as smoothly as possible.

-Toronto flight deals
+See our latest Toronto flight deals

-Toronto flight FAQs
+Toronto flight time

-- What airport transfer options are available?
 Hire cars, private transfers and Ubers are available to take travellers from Toronto Pearson Airport to their onward destination.
 Note that city taxis are not available for pick-up at the airport and only specially licensed taxis and limos can pick you up at the airport.
 A typical Uber fare from the terminal to the centre of Toronto costs about CAD$90.
 If you’re going straight into Toronto city you can catch the Union Pearson Express from the airport to Union Station in downtown Toronto.
 The journey takes 25 minutes and costs just over CAD$12 for an adult one-way.
 The Brampton Transit, Go Transit, and Greyhound bus services also operate from the ground level at Terminal 1.